 In my last post, I introduced the for the usage vs. efficiency relationship.
 If we agree that the upper-right edge of that relationship represents "greatness" (in terms of scoring), then it is a simple matter to quantify the relative greatness of all other player-seasons by measuring the distance from each point to that edge (see the plot below).

 The equation for the fitted line (black) was determined to be:

-Using this equation we can find the distance from each point to that line (a few examples are highlighted by the red “drop down” lines).
-We can use the distance right away to rank the players, but the values don’t have much meaning.
+Using this equation we can find the (a few examples are highlighted by the red "drop down" lines).
+We can use the distance right away to rank the players, but the values don't have much meaning.
 To put the measurement in some context, I am reporting the distance as 1.0 minus the ratio of the distance to that of a hypothetical average player (54% TS, 20% USG).
 Therefore, a player that is very close to the line will have a measurement of close to 1.
 A player close to average will be around 0.
-Here is a list of the players since the 3-pt rule took effect that have had TS%>55% and USG%>25% (as you can see, all players who were used to create the “greatness” line were given the same rank):
+Here is a list of the players since the 3-pt rule took effect that have had TS%>55% and USG%>25% (as you can see, all players who were used to create the "greatness" line were given the same rank):